Benjamin Franklin

 Proof in the Pudding

 It is a favorite of mine, and by God, it works.
 Having a long history of chronic sinusitis, I would frequently fight sinus infections during travel and at home, but especially when traveling during the winter months.
 It was after a visit with an ENT who recommended a routine program that has made all the difference.
-During our recent travels, Ryan got sick with a sinus infection while I was completely fine, which is not the norm.
-Since I have been on this daily evening nasal irrigation, I have not needed antibiotics for months.
+During our recent travels, Ryan developed a sinus infection while I was completely fine, which is not the norm.
+Since starting this daily evening nasal irrigation, I have not needed antibiotics for months.
 I strongly recommend this approach.
-I use Neilmed Sinus Rinse, which you can find on Amazon at this link.
+I use NeilMed Sinus Rinse, available on Amazon via this link.

 Check out our post on the essential medications for your next flight